bcgov/wordpress/documentation/docs/guide/GettingStarted/deploy_locally.md

 docker compose --project-name mysite up
 ```
 ### Creating with New .env-mysite
-- If you choose to create a new `.env-mysite` you will still have to go through the process of installing WordPress and multi-site, and will need to include copies of plugins and themes in your new location.
+Choosing a new environment file `.env-mysite` allows for a clean installation, providing the `CONTENT_DIR` and `WORDPRESS_DIR` are different than the original installation.
+The disadvantage is multiple copies of plugins/themes.
 ```sh:no-line-numbers
 # ensure a full docker compose down has been completed
 docker composer down